geniusinaction/group-vision/group-vision.md

 ## Appendix on Group Admissions

 There are a number of excellent resources available regarding applying to graduate school in the Earth Sciences.

 -[The Graduate School Application Station](https://geogradapp.com/) -[Tips and Tricks for Applying to Graduate School in the Geosciences](https://www.iris.edu/hq/webinar/2016/10/tips_tricks_for_applying_to_graduate_school_in_the_geosciences), Jackie Caplan-Auerbach, Western Washington University
 -[Unwritten rules about applying to graduate school](http://www.hurteaulab.org/blog/unwritten-rules-about-applying-to-graduate-school), Matthew D. Hurteau, University of New Mexico

+- Actively recruiting group members (at all career stages) from historically underrepresented groups, and fostering a supportive community so that our group is a desirable and welcoming environment (see rest of guidelines).
+Our goal is for the group (including undergraduate and graduate students) to be representative of the US population averaged over time scales of 5-10 years (to mitigate small number biases), and to review our efforts and shortcomings in this regard each year in the fall prior to the PhD application cycle.
+- To facilitate recruitment, we maintain active efforts to work with the many world-class minority-serving institutions in the Atlanta region, and the Southeast more broadly.
+We begin these recruitment efforts through an annual commitment to recruit and mentor at least one BIPOC student through the EAS REU program, and when possible, through interested GT undergraduate students.
+- Pursue strategies to combat the doubly-unrepresentative nature of mathematical, computational and dynamical glaciology, including maintaining a diverse range of entry points for potential projects and providing mentoring (ourselves or through institute resources) to group members in approaches and techniques that we consider integral to our research.

 ## Acknowledgements
 This document was copied from a Google Document linked from Alex Robel's webiste [link](https://docs.google.com/document/d/15qi4GBsAfotkzY7kvZrQu328zVv0gZFoO-ofWFRw3JY/edit).
 This document originally provided the following copyright notice which has not been modified.
 The CC-BY 4.0 license requires that changes to the original document (in this case, Alex's) be noted.
 The interested reader will find these changes documented through the git repository's version control system.